tiesinto/dfi/content/zsh.md

 date: 2023-01-19T10:24:07-05:00
 ---

-zsh is the shell used by LARBS.
+zsh is the shell used by DFI.

 ## Files